SumoLogic/sumoshell/README.md

 After using the `sumo` operator, the output will be in JSON.
 To re-render the output in a human-readable form, `|` the results of your query into one of the three `render` operators.

 1. `render`: Capable of rendering aggregate and non-aggregate data.
-Add `nowraw` to drop the raw data when an aggregate isn't present.
-Aggregates are updated in place using terminal escape sequences.
+* Add `nowraw` to drop the raw data when an aggregate isn't present.
+* Aggregates are updated in place using terminal escape sequences, with a limit of 20 shown.
+Add `all` to remove the limit.
+Aggregates will be rendered when the stream ends (ctrl+c)
 2. `graph`: Curses based renderer for rendering tabular data as a bar chart.